For traders living in Murica (“America”), the trading day actually begins on Sunday night at 5:00 pm EST (10:00 pm GMT).

 It’s not all coming from just Tokyo though.
 There are other major financial centers in Asia such as Singapore and Hong Kong.

-What’s interesting is that nowadays, more forex trading volume comes out of Singapore and Hong Kong than Tokyo.
+What’s interesting is that nowadays, more forex trading volume comes out of Singapore and Hong Kong than in Tokyo.

 Both Singapore and Hong Kong comprised 7.6% of overall volume each, while Japan had 4.5%.